cyndishan/sales-analysis-project-sql/README.md

 - Defined relational tables based on the dataset structure, ensuring primary and foreign key relationships were established.

-- Imported data into MySQL using the Table Data Import Wizard in MySQL Workbench for each table (e.g., Customers, Orders, Products, etc.).
+- Imported data into MySQL using the Table Data Import Wizard in MySQL Workbench for each table (e.g., Brands, Categories, Stores, etc.).

 - Wrote and executed SQL queries to explore key areas such as: